 The pottery from previous excavations is difficult to assess since the quality of the surviving archives means that it is generally impossible to isolate stratified assemblages.
-However, analysis of the material from the mid-twentieth-century excavations and the authors' own recent work (G105 and G106) provides some sound evidence about the site's overall chronology.
-In his study of the samian ware from the mid-twentieth-century work, Steven Willis noted that the assemblage includes Flavian material that, although principally later Flavian in emphasis, contains some Neronian fragments.
-He also shows that the ratio of plain to decorated sherds is similar to that generally found on military sites.
-The assemblage of mortaria studied by Mrs K F Hartley includes Flavian material as well as the occasional Claudian piece.
-Other pottery similarly includes a few pre-Flavian sherds, with Terra Nigra, Pompeiian Red ware and Lyon ware represented - all of which have possible military associations.
+However, analysis of the material from the mid-twentieth-century excavations and the authors' own recent work (G105 and G106) provides some sound evidence about the site's overall chronology.52 In his study of the samian ware from the mid-twentieth-century work, Steven Willis noted that the assemblage includes Flavian material that, although principally later Flavian in emphasis, contains some Neronian fragments.
+He also shows that the ratio of plain to decorated sherds is similar to that generally found on military sites.53 The assemblage of mortaria studied by Mrs K F Hartley includes Flavian material as well as the occasional Claudian piece.54 Other pottery similarly includes a few pre-Flavian sherds, with Terra Nigra, Pompeiian Red ware and Lyon ware represented - all of which have possible military associations.55

-The same general impression is given by the less comprehensive discussion of the pottery from the 1930s excavations.
-These strands of evidence support the conclusion based on the coinage that activity at Aldborough began around AD 70, not significantly later (and possibly even a little earlier).
-This implies that, whatever the nature of the activity on the site, it was occupied at the same time as the fort at Roecliffe: there is thus no convincing case to support Bishop's belief that any fort at Aldborough was a successor to that at Roecliffe.
+The same general impression is given by the less comprehensive discussion of the pottery from the 1930s excavations.56 These strands of evidence support the conclusion based on the coinage that activity at Aldborough began around AD 70, not significantly later (and possibly even a little earlier).
+This implies that, whatever the nature of the activity on the site, it was occupied at the same time as the fort at Roecliffe: there is thus no convincing case to support Bishop's belief 57 that any fort at Aldborough was a successor to that at Roecliffe.

 The spatial distribution of first-century pottery shows a reasonably clear pattern.
 Previously excavated sites with securely Flavian material are confined to the northern part of the later walled area (G39, G41, G43, G49 and G50).
 It may also be noted that when a sewer trench was cut across the northern part of the town in 1934-5 (G40), 'it was only in the farmyard and in the village street, near the centre of the town in fact, that first-century pottery was thrown out of the trench in any appreciable quantities'.
 The material from the authors' own reexcavation of old trenches has also produced Flavian material (fig 4.5) both from the forum (G105) and the north-eastern corner of the walled town (G106).
-In these
+In these most recently examined areas, the quantity and variety of excavated finds is substantial.
+Elsewhere, excavated finds of first-century pottery have a later emphasis (G42, G52, G53, G91, G104), as does the pottery from fieldwalking, suggesting activity only in the last decade or so of the first century.
+This makes it clear that the original focus of activity covered an area of c 10ha, on the level ground in the northern part of the later town (fig 4.5), expanding northwards towards the river, and southwards across the rest of the later town by the end of the first century AD.
+It is at this stage, too, that we see a light scatter of material spreading across the field-walked areas in the environs of the town (fig 4.6).60

 Fig 4.5 Map showing the distribution of Flavian finds at Aldborough.
+Drawing: Rose Ferraby. © Crown copyright and database rights 2018 Ordnance Survey (100025252)